The world's charming historic piers and boardwalks

 Wonders on the water

 Coastlines around the globe are decorated with striking piers hovering above the ocean and boardwalks hugging the sand.
 Some are simple wooden jetties and terraces with a long, working history; others are kitsch pleasure piers lovingly restored from their Victorian heyday.
-Here we reveal the age-old piers and boardwalks that have stood the test of time.
+Here we reveal the age-old piers and boardwalks that have stood the test of time, showing not only what they used to look like but what they look like now as well.

 The Print Collector/Getty Images